davidfrantz/force/docs/source/howto/level1-csd.rst

     Done.

 That makes a huge difference - we're down from 1.78TB to 49.44GB of data.
-However, considering the Sentinel-2 tiling scheme, there still may be some redundancy in the data.
+However, considering the Sentinel-2 reference system, there still may be some redundancy in the data.
 We can see that FORCE Level 1 CSD found five MGRS tiles intersecting with the AOI.
 That's quite a lot of tiles if we consider that Berlin covers less than 900km², while each S2 tile is 12.100km² large.
-Let's take a look at how our area of interest is located in relation to the Sentinel-2 MGRS tiling grid:
+Let's take a look at how our area of interest is located in relation to the Sentinel-2 MGRS reference system:

 .. figure:: img/tutorial-l1csd-s2grid-berlin.jpg

-    AOI (blue polygon) in relation to the Sentinel-2 tiling grid (black lines).
+    AOI (blue polygon) in relation to the Sentinel-2 reference system (black lines).

 As we can see, the two northern tiles are probably sufficient to get all the data we need.
 The north/south overlap of T33UUU/T33UUT and T33UVU/T33UVT does not provide additional data, neither does the overlap of T33UUU and T33UQD.
 We can directly specify the desired tiles (comma-separated) as aoi:

 .. code-block:: none

-    force-level1-csd meta gcs_berlin/level1 gcs_berlin/level1/l1_pool.txt T33UUU,T33UVU -n -c 0,70 -d 20190101,20191231 -s S2B
+    force-level1-csd -n -c 0,70 -d 20190101,20191231 -s S2B meta gcs_berlin/level1 gcs_berlin/level1/l1_pool.txt T33UUU,T33UVU

     Querying the metadata catalogue for Sentinel2 data Sensor(s): S2B